 9. The Brontë Room at Elizabeth Gaskell’s House

-Elizabeth Gaskell’s House in Manchester has opened a new room to add to their permanent exhibitions that will explore Elizabeth’s role in Victorian society in a way that has never previously been done.
+Last year, Elizabeth Gaskell’s house in Manchester opened a new room to add to their permanent exhibitions that explore Elizabeth’s role in Victorian society in a way that has never previously been done.
 As well as being an acclaimed author, Elizabeth Gaskell was a radical changemaker of her time and one connected with other notable female reformers like Florence Nightingale, George Eliot, Christabel Pankhurst and Beatrix Potter.

 The exhibition in the new Brontë Room will explore how Elizabeth and her daughters played a role within the foundations of the trade union movement, supported soup kitchens and had a strongly philanthropic outlook.
 A newly commissioned film, exploring the relationship between Charlotte Brontë and Elizabeth Gaskell, and an interactive dressing up area are all part of the exhibition space, which fills the Brontë Room.
 Permanent.
 Tickets from £6.50.